Persistent Müllerian duct syndrome: Diagnosis

 Persistent Müllerian duct syndrome (PMDS), also known as persistent oviduct syndrome, is a congenital disorder related to male sexual development.
 PMDS usually affects phenotypically normal male individuals with the karyotype (46, XY) and is a form of pseudohermaphroditism.

 The condition occurs in males and consists of normal-functioning reproductive organs and gonads, but also female reproductive organs such as the uterus and the fallopian tubes.
 The fetus has two sets of tubes which give rise to accessory reproductive organs - the (Wolffian) mesonephric ducts and the (Müllerian) paramesonephric ducts.
 Usually, the Wolffian duct gives rise to male reproductive organs (specifically the testicle, epididymis and vas deferens) while the Müllerian to female (the fallopian tubes, the uterus and the vagina), while the other duct regresses.
-In PMDS, an abnormality in the anti-Müllerian hormone signalling pathway causes the in-males-redundant Müllerian duct to persist and give rise to variously developed female reproductive organs.
+In PMDS, an abnormality in the anti-Müllerian hormone signaling pathway causes the in-males-redundant Müllerian duct to persist and give rise to variously developed female reproductive organs.

 PMDS has various causes related to AMH or receptor abnormalities.
 For example, AMH has failed to synthesize, failed to release or was secreted at the wrong time.
 Normally, both the Müllerian and Wolffian ducts are present during the 7th week of gestation.
 At approximately the end of the 7th and the beginning of the 8th week of gestation, the Sertoli cell's secretion of AMH occurs, causing male sex differentiation during fetal development.
 The AMH molecules bind to AMHRII (anti-Müllerian hormone receptor type II) regressing the Müllerian duct.
 The Leydig cells secrete testosterone to aid the male differentiation process by inducing structures such as the epididymis, vas deferens and seminal vesicles.
 However, with PMDS individuals, the Müllerian duct persists instead of regressing, either due to AMH secretion (PMDS Type I) or AMH receptors (PMDS Type II).
 PMDS is usually coincidentally found during surgery for inguinal hernia, or when searching for adult male infertility causes.